 “This technology has shown impressive insulin bioavailability,” says Vllasaliu.
 Rani says it has demonstrated insulin delivery that is at least on par with subcutaneous injections in animal studies — although the data supporting this has not been published — and the first human trial of the system without medication has been carried out.

-A similar approach was taken by MIT researchers, led by Langer and Traverso, when they developed the tortoise shell-shaped capsule.
+A similar approach was taken by researchers at MIT, led by Langer and Traverso, when they developed the tortoise shell-shaped capsule.
 They recently published preclinical data on the ingestible self-orienting millimeter-scale applicator (SOMA) which injects insulin into the stomach wall.
-At 4–6mm thick, the stomach wall provides a larger protective layer and a more predictable and speedier delivery time.
+At 4–6mm thick, the stomach wall provides a larger protective layer and a more predictable and faster delivery time.

 Traverso says the challenge was to find a method that “predictably engaged with the tissue every single time”.
 The resulting capsule’s centre of mass is lowered with high-density stainless steel so it always settles face down.

 “Using such a small system in order to actually deliver a meaningful amount of drug as a liquid was going to be challenging,” says Traverso, so the team fabricated a millipost from the active pharmaceutical by pressing it into a solid — in this case a 7mm millipost of insulin.
 In the moist gastric environment, the sucrose coating melts away, releasing the spring-loaded millipost through the gastric mucosa.
 Results in rats and pigs have demonstrated that the SOMA can deliver insulin, and the solid drug is even more stable than standard formulations.